-As of June 30, 2014, the Company had federal and state operating loss carryforwards of \$21,243,000 and \$16,584,000, respectively.
-These carryforwards expire in varying amounts through 2031.
+As of June 30, 2014, the Company had net operating loss carryforwards of approximately \$14,364,000 and \$13,280,000 for federal and state purposes, respectively.
+These carryforwards expire in varying amount through 2029.

 The Company is subject to U.S. federal income tax as well as to income tax in multiple state jurisdictions.
-Federal income tax returns of the Company are subject to IRS examination for the 2010 through 2013 tax years.
-State income tax returns are subject to examination for the 2009 through 2013 tax years.
+Federal income tax returns of the Company are subject to IRS examination for the 2009 through 2013 tax years.
+State income tax returns are subject to examination for the 2008 through 2013 tax years.